ElektraInitiative/PermaplanT/doc/tests/README.md

 }
 ```

+#### Frontend

+For the frontend unit tests will be used to test the following areas:

+- State management logic: Since the frontend relies heavily on state management, it is important to ensure that the state is being properly managed and updated.
+- Functions that handle data manipulation, such as sorting or filtering
+- Components that render UI elements
+- Async actions, such as API calls or event handling
+- Form validation and submission

+#### Backend

+For the backend, unit tests will be used to test the following areas:

+- Database queries and operations
+- Business logic and data manipulation, e.g. code that performs calculations, manipulates data, or makes decisions based on input
+- Authentication and authorization
+- Error handling

+In the backend unit tests can be found in the `src/` directory.
+Unit tests are used to test individual units of code in isolation from the rest of the system.
+This is important because it allows us to validate that each unit is working as intended, without interference from other parts of the system.

 ### 2. Integration Testing

 Integration tests are used to test the integration between different parts of the system.